Dennis Albaugh: Car collector

 Albaugh LLC is based in Ankeny, as is Albaugh's collection of 150 classic cars, especially Chevrolet convertibles.
 Albaugh started the collection with the purchase in 1998 of a 1957 Chevy Bel Air convertible from a golfing friend and told his wife he would stop when he completed the Tri-Five Chevrolets, the 1955, 1956 and 1957 models.
 His collection of about 150 vehicles, mostly convertibles, includes the Tri-Five Chevrolets as well as Chevy models from 1912 to 1975 and is housed in a 28000 sqft garage in Ankeny.
 Albaugh is known to do mechanical work on some of the cars in his collection as time allows.
 When younger, his father had refused to let him buy a convertible, feeling they were not safe enough.
 According to Murl Randall, a Chevrolet historian and collector, the collection is "probably the best assemblage of convertible Chevys in the country."

 Personal life

 Albaugh is married to Susan.
 They have two daughters and live in Ankeny, a suburb of Des Moines, Iowa.
 In August 2018, he sold his 10,000 sqft house in Ankeny to Todd Rueter, an Elkhart businessman, for $2.32 million, having built a slightly smaller 8,773 sqft home nearby.

-He owns a private 19-hole golf course, Talons of Tuscany, in Ankeny.
+He owns a private 19-hole golf course, Talons Golf, in Ankeny.